-Parliament: Centre tables key farm bills in Rajya Sabha, agriculture minister calls it historic
+Parliament: Debate over farm bills on in Rajya Sabha as Opposition questions Centre’s urgency

-Congress legislator KC Venugopal said the party will oppose the three bills.

-The Centre on Sunday tabled the Farmers’ and Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020 and Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Bill, 2020 in Rajya Sabha.
+The Rajya Sabha on Sunday witnessed a stormy session as the Centre tabled the Farmers’ and Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020 and Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Bill, 2020.

 The contentious bills have been criticised by the Opposition as being “anti-farmer”.
+While the Shiv Sena demanded a special session to discuss the bills, the Congress called it a “death warrant” for the farmers.
+Most Opposition parties questioned the government’s rush to pass the bills.

-The bills are being fiercely opposed by the farmers across the country, who argued that the bills will eliminate minimum support price and bring about corporate control.
+The bills are being fiercely opposed by the farmers across the country as well.
+They fear that the bills will eliminate the minimum support price and bring about corporate control.

 There are three bills in total.
 All of them sailed through the Lok Sabha last week.